MittaveedhiGanesh/MittaveedhiGanesh/README.md

 ## Hi there, I'm Ganesh! 👋

-I am a *Frontend Web Developer* passionate about building scalable and efficient web applications.<br/> I specialize in *Java, Servlets, JDBC, and Spring Boot* for backend development and enjoy working with modern frontend technologies.<br/>
+I am a **Frontend Web Developer** passionate about building scalable and efficient web applications.<br/>
+I enjoy working with modern frontend technologies to create responsive and user-friendly interfaces.<br/>
 I am a *quick learner* who enjoys solving problems and improving my skills.

-🚀 Currently working on a *Food Delivery Application* using Java, Servlets, and JDBC.<br/>
+🚀 Currently working on a *Food Delivery Application* with dynamic UI components.<br/>
 📚 Learning *DSA (Java)* and *MERN Stack*.<br/>
-🤝 Looking to *collaborate* on full-stack projects.<br/>
+🤝 Looking to *collaborate* on frontend or full-stack projects.<br/>
-💬 Fun Fact: I speak multiple languages... but only to my computer!
+💬 *Fun Fact:* I speak multiple languages... but only to my computer!

 ---